hoojaoh/imag/README.md

 Our (long-term) goal is to

-> Create a fast, reliable commandline personal
+> Create a fast, scriptable, commandline first, plain-text-only
-> information management suite which covers all aspects of personal information
+> suite of tools to cover all aspects of personal information management.
-> management, consists of reusable parts and integrates well with known
-> commandline tools.

 Yes, imag is a rather ambitious project as it tries to reimplement functionality for several "personal information management aspects".
 It is a hobby project,